 We also commend the DOL for specifying in proposed §10.11(d), that contracting agencies report all complaint-related information to the WHD's Branch of Government Contracts Enforcement within 14 calendar days of receipt of a complaint.
-However, as last year's U.S. Senate HELP Committee's report underscored, all too often contracting officers do not have important information about complaints when assessing potential bidders and we urge the DOL to ensure that complaints under the new Minimum Wage EO be fully integrated into the FAPIIS database.
+However, as last year's U.S. Senate HELP Committee's report underscored, all too often contracting officers do not have important information about complaints when assessing potential bidders and we urge the DOL to ensure that complaints under the new Minimum Wage EO be fully integrated into the FAPIIS database.17 workers know their rights and the amount of payment that they are due.

-While we appreciate proposed §10.41 and §10.42 for allowing both oral and written complaints, complaints in languages other than English, and for confidentiality in making complaints, we do believe that in an enforcement system that depends upon worker reports of wrongdoing, every effort must be made to ensure workers know their rights and the amount of payment that they are due.
 Proposed §10.12(c) provides that the Secretary will notify contractors and subcontractors of the applicable minimum wage each year, and states that the Administrator of the WHD will publish the information on the DOL website and "may" publish the applicable wage in "any other media the Administrator deems appropriate."
 This is inadequate notice to affected workers in a system that depends upon their monitoring of their own pay.
 In NELP's interviews with contracted workers in Washington, D.C., many worked for employers engaged in what this rule will categorize as "contract-like" arrangements, relationships complicated enough such that the workers did not even realize they worked on a federally funded contract.
 To expect that they would go to the U.S. Department of Labor's website to determine what they should be paid under this EO is unfair.
-The Administrator of the WHD should be required to publish the annual applicable minimum wage in mainstream media outlets, and employers should be required to provide the applicable wage rate to employees on a regular basis and workers should be provided with clear information about which of their hours of work were performed in connection to a contract subject to the EO if the employer intends assign them to both covered and uncovered job duties.
+The Administrator of the WHD should be required to provide the applicable minimum wage rate to employees on a regular basis and workers should be provided with clear information about which of their hours of work were performed in connection to a contract subject to the EO if the employer intends assign them to both covered and uncovered job duties.